TTangNingzhi/web-eye-tracking-editor/README.md

 We developed a technical workflow for a web-based eye tracking code editor that addresses these limitations.
 The key idea is to use [CodeMirror](https://codemirror.net/), a popular web-based code editor, to provide code highlighting and editing features.
 We convert eye gaze data into semantic information by leveraging CodeMirror's APIs and resolving numerous technical issues.

 Below is a snapshot of our tool in action (using the mouse as a proxy for eye gaze).
-Feel free to try our [live demo](#) as well!
+Feel free to try our [live demo](https://webeyecode.netlify.app/) as well!

 <p align="center">
     <img src="./public/demo.gif" width="750px" max-width="100%" alt="Demo">
 </p>

+The main technical details can be found in `/src/components/CodeMirrorEditor.js`.
+Please refer to it if you want to adapt this tool for your research.

 > We previously tried the [Monaco Editor](https://microsoft.github.io/monaco-editor/), another popular web-based code editor with core features same as VSCode.
 However, Monaco Editor doesn't offer any APIs to convert coordinates to the offset or line/column position in the code, which is essential for analyzing eye tracking data.